Types of Energy Storage for Residential Solar

 Why Residential Solar Requires Energy Storage

 There are a couple of reasons why solar requires an energy storage option.
 The first reason is the unpredictability of solar power without it.
-Because of the way solar panels work, the amount of energy the solar panels can produce depends on the weather.
+Because of how solar panels work, the amount of energy the solar panels can produce depends on the weather.

 Meteorologists can predict the weather, but they can’t control it.
 The possibility of clear sunny skies every day of the year is low, and if this did happen, it would cause problems.
 Solar arrays need to work in conjunction with some form of solar backup option, whether it be net metering or an energy storage device.